thisandagain/conduit/README.md

 ```

 ## Objective-C to JS
-Communication from Objective-C to JS is handled by the "sendMessage" method.
-This method can be invoked at any time though messages will be queued until received by the web view.
+Communication from Objective-C to JS is handled by the `sendMessage` method.
+This method can be invoked at any time, though messages will be queued until received by the web view.
 ```objective-c
 [conduit sendMessage:@"Hello from Objective-C. *Beep* *Buzz* ... *Ding!*"];
 ```

-Similar to how messages are sent from JS, messages are received after the "WebViewJavascriptBridgeReady" has been called via the "setMessageHandler" function.
+Similar to how messages are sent from JS, messages are received after the `WebViewJavascriptBridgeReady` has been called via the `setMessageHandler`.
 ```javascript
 document.addEventListener('WebViewJavascriptBridgeReady', onBridgeReady, false);
 function onBridgeReady() {